#1: The Bigot

 If your character is going to cause a strain, whether it's because there's friction with other PCs, he won't follow plot hooks, or his concept simply can't pick up his share of the work load, it's time to go back to the drawing board.
 You won't have fun with it, and neither will anyone else at the table.

-As always, thanks for popping in to check out my latest update.
+As always, thanks for popping in to check out my latest update here on Moon Pope Monday.
 If you want to help support me and my blog, then consider bopping over to my Patreon page to become a patron today!
 As little as $1 a month can be a big help, and it will keep content just like this coming your way.
 Also, if you don't want to miss any of my updates, then consider following my on Facebook, Tumblr, and Twitter!
+Lastly, I've got more content in my Gamers archive, and if you want to hear me and other talented gamers build our own little world full of adventure and advice, check out Dungeon Keeper Radio!